SaraKhandelwal/moment-market-fit-scorecard/README.md

 Composite score is a weighted average (weights in `app.py`).
-Swap in real market-level data (time-to-lock, prediction volume, resolution rate) and the ranking updates automatically — no code changes needed, just replace the CSV.
+Swap in real market-level data (time-to-lock, prediction volume, resolution rate) and the ranking updates automatically, no code changes needed, just replace the CSV.

 ## Honest scope note
 The current dataset is directional, based on public content patterns, not